Hikers walking in the Salineras de Maras, region of Cusco

 You do though need a separate permit and these are in high demand.
 They must be booked at the same time as you book your trek to guarantee your place as a Huayna Picchu climber.

-Machu Picchu is not easy to reach as there are no direct flights.
-All routes either take you via Lima, the capital of Peru, or via Bogota.
-This difficulty can be made worse by the fact that strong winds often close Cuzco airport in the afternoon.
+Most of the people who join our trips in Peru fly into Lima, collect their bags and then check-in for their short internal flight to Cuzco which takes less than an hour.
 From Europe the best flights are with KLM .
 From North America there is a wider range of options including American Airlines and US Airways.
-You can find further information about how to reach Cuzco in your trip dossier. -
+You can find further information about how to reach Cuzco in your trip dossier.

 The food that our cooks provide on our Machu Picchu treks is amazing.
 If you have special dietary requirements we can handle most things so just let us know well in advance.
-You will fin more information about eating and drinking in your trip dossier. -
+You will find more information about eating and drinking in your trip dossier.

 On all our treks to Machu Picchu we provide a private toilet tent.
 This is a plastic toilet seat with a bucket underneath.
 Absolutely everything has to be carried out, so you do your business into a plastic bag which sits inside the bucket.
 This contains crystals to dehydrate everything.
 Our team then take care of the rest, as we've said, everything has to be carried out - including your pee and poo!